 One problem is they may be a bit snug if you have a large head, making them less comfortable than some competing brands.
 The lenses are also a bit difficult to change.
 In addition, the small T-shaped attachment that holds the strap to the temple can swivel and pop loose if there's no tension on it.

-These anti-fog glasses are ANSI Z87.1-certified, offer 100-percent UV protection, and have impact-resistant polycarbonate lenses.
+These anti-fog glasses are ANSI Z87.1 certified, offer 100-percent UV protection, and have impact-resistant polycarbonate lenses that are also available in a clear color option.
 The durable, high-gloss, black nylon frame fits securely and comfortably, even on smaller faces.
-The sunglasses are also available with clear lenses.

 One downside is they may be a little tight when you first put them on, but they become more comfortable after you break them in.
 They are also designed for people with smaller heads.
 In addition, they do not come with foam around the eyepieces and aren't as stylish as some competing brands.

-These polished black sunglasses have grey lenses, block bright light, and offer 100 percent UV protection.
+These polished black sunglasses have grey lenses, block bright light, and offer 100-percent UV protection.
 Light transmission is 16 percent, and they meet ANSI Z87.1 standards.
-The Gascan is Oakley's first high-wrap lifestyle shades that feature straight edges, hard lines, and toric scratch-resistant lenses.
+The Gascan sunglasses are high-wrap lifestyle shades that feature straight edges, hard lines, and toric scratch-resistant lenses.
 They are also available with prescription lenses and come with a warranty.